KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 ## Lists and grids
 When a view's content consists of multiple items that can be seen or interacted with, display them in a [QtQuick.ListView](https://doc.qt.io/qt-6/qml-qtquick-listview.html) or a [QtQuick.GridView](https://doc.qt.io/qt-6/qml-qtquick-gridview.html).
 Which one to choose depends on the context:

 - Lists are faster to visually scan and handle long text better.
 They tend to be superior for mostly-textual content.
-Use [alternating background colors](https://api.kde.org/frameworks/kirigami/html/classKirigami_1_1Platform_1_1PlatformTheme.html#afd4bbd60d2d32ff0c788e95b998889f2) for list items with subtitles or extra items on their right sides.
+Use alternating background colors with [Kirigami.Theme](https://api.kde.org/qml-org-kde-kirigami-platform-theme.html) for list items with subtitles or extra items on their right sides.
 - Grids make better use of space when the view is wide, items are large, or scrolling is undesirable.
 They tend to be superior for mostly-visual content.

 Depending on the context, it can be reasonable to let the user pick their preferred representation, or even to automatically switch from one to another based on the width of the window.

 Implement list and grid items as instances or subclasses of one of the [standard QtQuick.Controls Delegates](https://doc.qt.io/qt-6/qtquickcontrols-delegates.html), which makes them inherit the common KDE styling automatically.
-If the content is more complex than what the Qt `Delegate` items provide, use one of the pre-made [Kirigami Delegates](https://api.kde.org/frameworks/kirigami/html/search.html?query=delegate).
-If none of these are sufficient, override the `contentItem` to create your own layout.
+If the content is more complex than what the Qt `Delegate` items provide, use one of the pre-made [Kirigami Delegates](https://api.kde.org/org-kde-kirigami-delegates-qmlmodule.html).
+If none of these are sufficient, override the [ItemDelegate.contentItem](https://doc.qt.io/qt-6/qml-qtquick-controls-control.html#contentItem-prop) to create your own delegates.

-Implement controls used to add content to list or grid views as [Kirigami.Actions](https://develop.kde.org/docs/getting-started/kirigami/components-actions/) on a [Kirigami.InlineViewHeader](https://api.kde.org/frameworks/kirigami/html/classInlineViewHeader.html).
+Implement controls used to add content to list or grid views as [Kirigami.Actions](https://develop.kde.org/docs/getting-started/kirigami/components-actions/) on a [Kirigami.InlineViewHeader](https://api.kde.org/qml-org-kde-kirigami-inlineviewheader.html).

 Place controls used to remove list or grid items inline, on the items themselves.
 Make them visible, rather than appearing on hover.